 I used to be an IT professional by trade, and a generalist by choice, but after years of being a corporate slave, I chose to exit the corporate world so that I could pursue my writing with more conviction, and explore my entrepreneurial spirit where possible.
 I am most intrigued by the human psyche, despite struggling to find a balance between my idealism, naivety and pragmatism.
 However, I am very much the realist to the point of pessimism at times, but never do I subscribe to hopelessness or despair.
 That’s far too common a trait to appeal to me.

 I was born in Johannesburg, South Africa in 1971, and have lived here my entire life, with a few extended stays in Arabia, Cape Town and Tunis.
 The school of life has taught me everything I know, with academic pursuits lacking any attraction except where a meaningful application of such knowledge was clearly evident.
 My writing is a creative outlet that allows me to vent, or theorise about the quirks of my character, or life, or both.

 My pursuit to grasp the logical relationships between seemingly independent entities or realms of life has often led me to find enchantment in places most find mundane, insignificant, or boring.
-There are no bad people in this world, just weak ones.
-But that is the subject of another post altogether.

 I hope you find my ramblings of value, if not wholesome, then at least mildly entertaining.

 P.P.S.
-Header images are always my own, with my favourite being the flower at the side of the road.
+Images are always my own, with my favourite being the flower at the side of the road.
 A scene most ignore, and one that I would have missed had I not chosen to stop randomly on the road while driving from Johannesburg to Cape Town.
 I do this as often as I can, because the open road echoes both my eagerness to discover, as well as my need to breathe.